Soul in the Bible: Traditional Christianity

 In Patristic thought, towards the end of the 2nd century, psūchê had begun to be understood in a more Greek than a Hebrew way, contrasted with the body.
 By the 3rd century, with the influence of Origen, the traditions of the inherent immortality of the soul and its divine nature were established.
 As the new Encyclopædia Britannica points out: “The early Christian philosophers adopted the Greek concept of the soul’s immortality and thought of the soul as being created by God and infused into the body at conception.”
 Inherent immortality of the soul was accepted among western and eastern theologians throughout the Middle Ages, and after the Reformation, as evidenced by the Westminster Confession.

 Modern scholarship

-The modern scholarly consensus holds that the canonical teaching of the Old Testament made no reference to an immortal soul independent of the body.
+The scholarly consensus of the 20th century held that the canonical teaching of the Old Testament made no reference to an immortal soul independent of the body in at least its earlier periods.

 A wide range of scholarly reference works consistently represent this view.
-In recent times, a minority of scholars have partially dissented from this view.
+In recent times, an increasing number of scholars have dissented from this view.
+According to Stephen Cook, scholars "now hotly debate the older, commonplace position that the idea of a soul, separable from the body, played little or no role in preexilic Israel" and that "recent approaches to Israelite religion that are increasingly informed by archaeological artifacts are defending the view that Israel’s beliefs in an afterlife were much more vibrant than many scholars have been willing to admit."
+Christopher Hays also concurs.